mytakedotorg/mtdo/foundation-gen/NAME_AND_TITLE_DESIGN.md

 ### 1976

 - James Earl Carter is much better known as Jimmy Carter.
 All his books are under the name Jimmy Carter, so we'll say "Jimmy E Carter".

+### 1992

+- William J Clinton is better known as Bill Clinton.
+We'll use Bill J Clinton.
+- Henry Ross Perot is better known as Ross Perot.
+We'll use Ross Perot.

+### 1996

+- Robert J Dole is better known as Bob Dole.
+We'll use Bob J Dole.

+### 2012

+- Willard Mitt Romney is better known as Mitt Romney.
+We'll use Mitt Romney.